With parenchymal bleeding. Parenchymal bleeding. Video: emergency care for severe bleeding

 - bleeding from corrosion(haemorrhagia per diabrosin - arrosive bleeding,

-- bleeding from oozing(haemorrhagia per diapedesin) with increased vascular wall permeability.
+- bleeding from leakage(haemorrhagia per diapedesin) with increased permeability of the vascular wall.

-Rupture of the pathologically altered wall of a vessel or heart.
+Rupture of a pathologically altered wall of a vessel or heart.

-With aneurysm of a vessel or heart, hemorrhoids, varicose veins, myocardial infarction, sclerotic changes in the arteries, tubal ectopic pregnancy, etc. Rupture of the vessel wall or heart is promoted by an increase in blood pressure.
+With an aneurysm of a vessel or heart, hemorrhoids, varicose veins, myocardial infarction, sclerotic changes in the arteries, tubal ectopic pregnancy, etc. Rupture of the wall of a vessel or heart is promoted by an increase in blood pressure.

-In this regard, we can separately highlight vicarious bleeding- bleeding from small vessels of the mucous membrane of the nasal walls, caused by excessive blood pressure, for example, in a hypertensive crisis.
-Or bleeding with secondary hemorrhoids caused by increased pressure in the portal vein (portal hypertension), most often with cirrhosis of the liver.
+In this regard, we can separately highlight vicarious hemorrhage– bleeding from small vessels of the mucous membrane of the nasal walls, caused by excess blood pressure, for example during a hypertensive crisis.
+Or bleeding from secondary hemorrhoids caused by increased pressure in the portal vein (portal hypertension), most often with cirrhosis of the liver.

 Corrosion (arrosion) of the vessel wall .